-This long-lasting and strong friendship between the authorities of our two countries was reafirmed on the occasion of the inauguration of the Louvre Abu Dhabi, on November 8th 2017, by the President of the French Republic, Emmanuel Macron, the Vice-President, Prime minister, Minister of Defence of the United Arab Emirates and Ruler of Dubai, His Highness Sheikh Mohammed bin Rashid Al Maktoum, and the Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces, His Highness Sheikh Mohammed bin Zayed Al Nahyan.
+This long-standing and strong friendship between the authorities of our two countries was reaffirmed on the occasion of the inauguration of the Louvre Abu Dhabi, on November 8th 2017, by the President of the French Republic, Emmanuel Macron, the Vice-President, Prime minister, Minister of Defence of the United Arab Emirates and Ruler of Dubai, His Highness Sheikh Mohammed bin Rashid Al Maktoum, and the Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces, His Highness Sheikh Mohammed bin Zayed Al Nahyan.

-This friendship is also the result of mutual understanding between the peoples of our two countries, as illustrated by many joint initiatives: the Louvre Abu Dhabi, first universal museum of the Arab world, Sorbonne University Abu Dhabi, an Emirati university delivering French degrees to students from various nationalities, INSEAD and ESMOD, leading French institutions settled in the UAE, as well as other French schools and universities which have partnered with prestigious Emirati institutions, notably in the elds of medicine, justice and arts.
+This friendship is also the result of mutual understanding between the peoples of our two countries, as illustrated by many joint initiatives: the Louvre Abu Dhabi, first universal museum of the Arab world, Sorbonne University Abu Dhabi, an Emirati university delivering French degrees to students from various nationalities, INSEAD and ESMOD, leading French institutions settled in the UAE, as well as other French schools and universities which have partnered with prestigious Emirati institutions, notably in the fields of medicine, law and arts.

-We would like to warmly thank all the actors, explorers, artists, sponsors and institutions taking part in the Cultural Dialogue for their invaluable contribution to the meeting of our two cultures.
+We would like to warmly thank all the actors, explorers, artists, sponsors and institutions taking part in the Emirati-French Cultural Dialogue for their invaluable contribution to the meeting of our two cultures.

 H.E.
-Noura bint Mohammed AL KAABI,
+Noura bint Mohammed AL KAABI

 Minister of Culture and Knowledge Development of the United Arab Emirates

 H.E.
-Ludovic POUILLE,
+Ludovic POUILLE